I'll never forget the moment when

 There was a time when I faced a problem during a project.

-So, I made a tough choice.
+So I made a difficult decision.

-In the end, it made our trust stronger.
+In the end, that strengthened our trust.

 .

-Here's a practical tip: Always be honest and tell the truth.
+My advice: Always be honest and tell the truth.

 Being honest and open is what makes you trustworthy.